honojs/website/helpers/ssg.md

 ### ssgParams

-You can use an API like generateStaticPaths.
+You can use an API like `generateStaticPaths` of Next.js.

 Example: